 Your savings statement arrives and the interest line says something insulting: a few pennies on thousands of pounds.
 Meanwhile you know — because you’ve borrowed before — that the same bank charges double digits to lend that exact money back out.
 You’re the depositor funding a spread you’ll never see a cent of, and there’s a quiet rage in noticing it.
 That rage is the right instinct.
 What you do with it next is where people either build something durable or get wrecked chasing a promise that sounded too clean.

 The short version: On-chain sovereignty means holding your own private keys and using smart contracts to lend, borrow, or swap assets without a bank as middleman, earning yield on a global network that runs around the clock.
 The genuine advantage is removing the institution that pockets the gap between what it pays you and charges borrowers.
 The honest counterweight: DeFi replaces custodial risk with new risks — smart-contract bugs, liquidations if your collateral falls, stablecoins that can lose their peg, and irreversible mistakes with no helpline.
 It is not zero-risk and not a way to “retire the banking system.”
-This is informational, not financial advice.
+Say the hard part out loud before the pleasant part: DeFi yield is neither safe nor guaranteed, a rate quoted today can be a different rate tomorrow, and a smart-contract misuse, a stablecoin depeg, a liquidation, or a signing mistake can take all of your deposit with no insurer, no chargeback and no appeal.
+Total loss is a real outcome, not a disclaimer.
+Size accordingly.
+This article is informational and educational only — it is not financial, investment, or tax advice, and nothing here is a recommendation to buy, sell, or deposit anything; speak to a qualified professional about your own circumstances.
+When it is time to reconcile the tax side, a tool like Koinly imports your exchange and wallet history and produces the gain/loss report for you.

 What is on-chain sovereignty?
 The always-on settlement layer